Michael G. DeGroote Centre for Learning and Discovery, Room 3308, ext. 22815

 Applicants from other provinces and countries must achieve the equivalent to the qualifications listed in the Grade 12 U or M course requirements in their secondary school graduation year.

 Transfer applicants will be admitted to the B.H.Sc.
 (Honours) Program from other programs at McMaster and from other post-secondary institutions.
 The process will be competitive and will be based on the student’s academic qualifications and a Supplementary Application.
 Enrolment is limited.
 Students interested in being considered for admission to Level II of the B.H.Sc.
 (Honours) Program must have completed the equivalent of six units of university Level I Biology and six units of university Level I Chemistry.
-A Grade Point Average of at least 10.0 (minimum overall average of A-) will be required for admission consideration.
-Transfer applicants who receive an admission offer to BHSc (Honours) and express an interest in a BHSc Specialization (Biomedical Sciences, Child Health or Global Health) may be considered on a case by case basis if space permits.
-However, there is no guarantee that space will be available in the specialization.
-In this case, Level 2 transfer students are admitted to the BHSc (Honours), regular program.
+A cumulative average of at least 10.0 (minimum overall average of A-) will be required for admission consideration.

 B.H.Sc.
 (Honours) students are eligible to apply for one of the following bursaries provided they are Canadian citizens and demonstrate financial need.
-Applications are available in Mosaic each Fall.
+Bursary application forms are available on-line through MUGSI via My Financial Aid menu and the quick link Bursary Application Form from mid-October to mid-November.
+Bursaries are intended to offset provincial financial assistance.
 The following bursaries have been generously donated to assist Bachelor of Health Sciences (Honours) students in financial need:

 - Ruth Murray Memorial B.H.Sc.
 Bursary